Update Documentation of Form Wizard to include postprocessors

 I just uploaded an updated documentation to clarify this.
 You can see the patch and the new manual here:

-#6 Updated by Robert Wildling almost 6 years ago
+#6 Updated by Robert Wildling about 6 years ago

 Thank you for updating the manual! - I still don't get the difference between recipientEmail and senderEmail, and why BOTH are required fields in the form.
 If someone uses the form, the form sends the mail to the recipientEmail, doesn't it?
 The senderMail is ... who?
 (Sorry for being slow and stupid on this one...
 I think, though, that the new form extension is awesome!
 I would love to see some funtionality that powermail has eg --- like the "send mail to the one who wrote it" ...)

-#7 Updated by Franz Geiger almost 6 years ago
+#7 Updated by Franz Geiger about 6 years ago

 your desired function "send mail to the one who wrote it" can be achieved by setting up a form element "email" and setting